Safe Harbor Statement

 Risks Relating to Legal, Regulatory and Compliance Matters

 The nature of our business subjects us to compliance with employment, environmental, health, transportation, safety and other governmental regulations.
-Our costs of doing business could increase as a result of changes in, expanded enforcement of, or adoption of new federal, state or local laws and regulations.
+Changes in, expanded enforcement of, or adoption of new federal, state, local or international laws and regulations could increase our costs of doing business.

 We sell algaecides and pest control products that are regulated as pesticides under the Federal Insecticide, Fungicide and Rodenticide Act and various state pesticide laws.
 These laws primarily relate to labeling, annual registration and licensing.
 Management has processes in place to facilitate and support our compliance with these requirements.
 However, failure to comply with these laws and regulations may result in investigations, the assessment of administrative, civil and criminal fines, damages, seizures, disgorgements, penalties or the imposition of injunctive relief.
-Moreover, compliance with such laws and regulations in the future could prove to be costly.
 Although we presently do not expect to incur any capital or other expenditures relating to regulatory matters in amounts that may be material to us, we may be required to make such expenditures in the future.
-These laws and regulations have changed substantially and rapidly over the last 25 years, and we anticipate that there will be continuing changes.
+These laws and regulations have changed substantially and rapidly over the years, and we anticipate that there will be continuing changes.

-The clear trend in environmental, health, transportation and safety regulations is to place more restrictions and limitations on activities that impact the environment, such as the use and handling of chemicals and the discharge of greenhouse gases.
-Increasingly, strict restrictions and limitations have resulted in higher operating costs for us, and it is possible that the costs of compliance with such laws and regulations will continue to increase.
-Our attempts to anticipate future regulatory requirements that might be imposed and our plans to remain in compliance with changing regulations and to minimize the costs of such compliance may not be as effective as we anticipate.
+The clear trend in environmental, health, transportation and safety regulations is to place more restrictions and limitations on activities that impact the environment, such as the use and handling of chemicals and the discharge of greenhouse gas emissions.
+It is possible that the costs of compliance with increasingly prescriptive laws and regulations will continue to increase.
+We might not be able to successfully anticipate and remain in compliance with evolving future regulatory requirements.

-Concern over climate change has led to, and may in the future lead to, new or increased legal and regulatory requirements designed to reduce or mitigate the effects of climate change, which could increase our operating or capital expenses and compliance burdens.
+Concerns over changing climate patterns have led to, and may in the future lead to, new or increased legal and regulatory requirements designed to reduce or mitigate the effects of changing climate patterns, which could increase our compliance obligations.
 In particular, advocates of change are continuing to explore ways to reduce greenhouse gas emissions.
 These changes over time could affect the availability and cost of certain consumer products, commodities and energy, which in turn may impact our ability to procure certain products or services required for the operation of our business at the quantities and levels we require.
 The regulation of greenhouse gas emissions could result in additional taxes or other costs to us or require us to modify our facilities or vehicle fleet.
-Changes in customers’ attitudes toward the environmental impact of pools’ energy consumption or pool chemical products could reduce demand for our products.
+Changes in customers’ attitudes toward the environmental impact of a pool’s energy consumption or pool chemical products could reduce demand for our products.

-We have set certain targets aimed at reducing our impact on the environment and climate change.
-These initiatives reflect our current plans and aspirations, and it is possible that we may not be able to achieve such targets or our desired impact, which may cause us to suffer from legal claims, reputational damage or a loss of demand for our products.
-Actions we take to achieve our strategy or targets could result in increased costs to our operations.
-Investors or other stakeholders could react negatively to our targets or other positions we take on ESG matters, which could negatively impact our relationships with such stakeholders.
+Our initiatives aimed at reducing our impact on the environment and climate change reflect our current plans and aspirations, and it is possible that we may not be able to achieve our desired impact, which may cause us to suffer from legal claims, reputational damage or a loss of demand for our products.
+Investors or other stakeholders could react negatively to our targets or other positions we take on ESG matters, which could negatively impact our relationships with such stakeholders or result in claims that our initiatives harmed them or us.

 Various governmental bodies in Europe and the United States, particularly in the state of California, have adopted or proposed laws or regulations increasing the obligations of companies to disclose information about their emissions and other similar data.
-We expect that these initiatives will increase our operating costs and expose us to additional risk.
+We expect that these initiatives will expose us to additional risk.

 We store chemicals, fertilizers and other combustible materials that involve fire, safety and casualty risks.

 We store chemicals and fertilizers, including certain combustibles and oxidizing compounds, at our sales centers.
-A fire, explosion or flood affecting one of our facilities could give rise to fire, safety and casualty losses and related liability claims.
-We maintain what we believe is prudent insurance protection.
+In addition to training our employees on safety protocols and procedures, we follow local fire marshal regulations at our facilities, which vary by jurisdiction and are subject to change, and assess the need for sprinklers and chemical storage vaults.
+A fire, explosion or flood affecting one of our facilities could give rise to safety and casualty losses and related liability claims.
+We also maintain what we believe is prudent insurance protection.
 However, we cannot guarantee that our insurance coverage will be adequate to cover future claims that may arise or that we will be able to maintain adequate insurance in the future at rates we consider reasonable.
 Successful claims for which we are not fully insured may adversely affect our working capital and profitability.
 In addition, changes in the insurance industry have generally led to higher insurance costs and decreased availability of coverage.

 We conduct business internationally, which exposes us to additional risks.

 Our ability to successfully conduct operations in, and source products and materials from, international markets is affected by many of the same risks we face in our U.S. operations, as well as unique costs and difficulties of managing international operations.
-Our international operations, including Canada and Mexico, which accounted for 7% of our total net sales in 2023, expose us to certain additional risks, including:
+Our international operations, including Canada and Mexico, accounted for 7% of our total net sales in 2024 and expose us to certain additional risks, including:

 - difficulty in staffing international subsidiary operations;